 The most revealing measurement of participation we have found is to measure the percentage of Gordon graduates each year who have studied in one of our program offerings.
 The most recent statistics (for 2008 graduates) reveals numbers that are right in line with our five-year averages:

 Per annum we have 35–40 non-Gordon students participating in Gordon-IN programs.

 For Gordon Students

-Students approved to study for semester-long programs through the GEO normally pay no additional cost above their regular tuition, housing, meal and fee charges, and are allowed to maintain their full scholarship package for one semester.
-The one exception is in the rare case that the total actual cost of a program exceeds the total cost of a semester at Gordon College.
+Students approved to study for semester-long programs through the GEO normally pay few additional costs above their regular tuition, housing, meal and fee charges, and are allowed to maintain their full scholarship package for one semester.
+One exception is the required international insurance provided by CISI (at the rate of $35 a month).
+The second exception occurs in cases where the total actual cost of a program exceeds the total cost of a semester at Gordon College.
 In that case, the student is required to pay the actual costs above that amount.

 In the case of students who are on tuition remission, tuition remission does not apply to study abroad.
 In these cases, students are encouraged to see Student Financial Services to assess their scholarship package.
 During the semester off-campus, students who normally have tuition remission will instead pay normal tuition and fees minus this assessed scholarship package.

 Short-term International Seminars (usually in Summer Session or between semesters) do NOT normally have scholarship options.
 However, the college makes every effort to make these options as cost effective to the student as is possible.
 Likewise, summer internship, ministry practicum or international social work experiences are not normally covered by regular scholarships.